Introduction to P2P Crypto Trading

 Other P2P crypto risks include price volatility, low liquidity, and asymmetry in orders.
 You may simply not find a counter-offer of the same size or fail to sell due to the lack of buyers.
 A price may also change dramatically while you are finalizing a deal on a P2P platform.

 Some of these issues can be mitigated, but it will require some centralization and oversight which is not what many crypto enthusiasts want.
 If blockchain networks will improve on their technology and increase the throughput while maintaining the necessary level of transparency and security, it will be possible to create a faster and more convenient ecosystem.
-Right now, it is too rigid and slow to become truly mainstream.
+Right now, it is too rigid and slow to become truly mainstream compared to other exchanges.

 The future of Peer-to-Peer (P2P) crypto trading

-Some people have been using exclusively Bitcoin peer-to-peer meaning that they do not engage with the larger cryptocurrency market and focus on buying and selling only $BTC directly to various trade partners.
+Some people have been using exclusively Bitcoin peer-to-peer, meaning that they do not engage with the larger digital currency market and focus on buying and selling only $BTC directly to various trade partners.
 It is a valid approach for diehard enthusiasts and people who consider Bitcoin to be the next iteration of global currency.

-If the rate of crypto adoption will increase in the nearest future, it is possible that peer-to-peer crypto trading will become something that millions of people engage in.
-However, this system will still be far from ideal and won’t be able to support a massive volume of transactions without a significant overhaul and many improvements to the throughput capacity of all popular blockchain networks.
+If the rate of virtual currency adoption will increase in the nearest future, it is possible that peer-to-peer crypto trading will become something that millions of people engage in.
+For new users, P2P platforms offer a simple and accessible way to start trading cryptocurrencies with minimal requirements.

 The question of mass adoption is another concerning issue for all investors who contemplate crypto investments.
 What is P2P trading for a regular person?
 It is a complicated process that must be conducted for something that VISA or PayPal can do conveniently and without any hassles.
 Places that accept crypto do it reluctantly while many big “wins” of the crypto community turned out to be public stunts.